Everyone keeps telling you to visit Dubai in the winter, but why?

 - Adrenaline junkies, head to Ras Al Khaimah!
 Home to the UAE’s tallest peak Jebel Jais, and the UAE adventure capital, this is where to head for scenic drives, mountain hiking and biking, wadi tours, camping and any extreme outdoor activity you can think of!

 - The perfect mix of outdoor adventures and history, head to the far east coast of the country and explore the emirate of Fujairah.
 From snorkelling opportunities at Snoopy Beach to dhow cruises at Dibba, this is our favourite day trip from Dubai in winter for a taste of the “other side” of the UAE, away from the modern high rises.

 Read this guide if you’ll be renting a car and driving in Dubai to see if its the right fit for you or an organised tour may be better.

 Dubai Water Parks and Water Sports in Winter

-So just how cold does the seawater get in winter?
-If you are looking to take a dip in the Arabian Gulf waters in winter, it can drop as low as 22c (73F) in the middle of winter.
+So, just how cold does the seawater get in winter?
+If you want to dip in the Arabian Gulf waters in winter, it can drop as low as 22°C (73°F) in the middle of winter.

 - Winter is a good time to take a tour out of Dubai Marina, or a traditional abra across Dubai Creek is popular, or extend your evening with a more formal dinner dhow cruise.